 Productivity Boost – Almost 800% increase achieved as collaboration delivers productivity gains

 The approach taken was to analyse where savings could be made and design a solution to maximise efficiency with no compromise in component quality.
-Andrew visited TMW and collaborated with them to develop the optimum solution, this being a CNC202 Rotary Table complete with a TAT170N and trunnion fixture set up.
-This was a real team effort, with Andrew supplying the initial principle and Jez designing the work holding - when put together this enabled multi loading of the parts, reducing the number of operations, with the required process advancements required being met and exceeded.
+NIKKEN visited TMW and collaborated with them to develop the optimum solution, this being a CNC202 Rotary Table complete with a TAT170N and trunnion fixture set up.
+This was a real team effort, with NIKKEN supplying the initial principle and TWM designing the work holding - when put together this enabled multi loading of the parts, reducing the number of operations, with the required process advancements required being met and exceeded.

-Reflecting on the project, Jez commented “Working with Andrew Bould and NIKKEN to design the optimum solution for our needs has had a huge impact on productivity for this application.
+Reflecting on the project, TWM commented “Working with NIKKEN to design the optimum solution for our needs has had a huge impact on productivity for this application.
 Relying on NIKKEN’s established expertise and unmatched product quality, together with TWM’s application knowledge has resulted in an unbeatable partnership that is sure to work together on future projects”.